Timeline of the George H. W. Bush presidency

-George H. W. Bush, a Republican from Texas, was elected President of the United States on November 8, 1988 and was inaugurated as the nation's 41st president on January 20, 1989, and his presidency ended on January 20, 1993 with the inauguration of Bill Clinton.
-The following articles cover the timeline of Bush's presidency:
+George H. W. Bush, a Republican from Texas, was elected President of the United States on November 8, 1988 and was inaugurated as the nation's 41st president on January 20, 1989, and his presidency ended on January 20, 1993, with the inauguration of Bill Clinton.
+The following articles cover the timeline of Bush's presidency, and the time leading up to it: